South Africa: A World In One Country 14 Days

 Arrive in Johannesburg, where you are met and escorted to your hotel.
 Afternoon optional tour (additional cost) of Soweto & Apartheid Museum, learning more about the struggle for freedom in South Africa.
 Evening tour briefing at the hotel where you will meet your guide and fellow travelers.

-Day 2 - Johannesburg / Pretoria / Mpumalanga
+Day 2 - Johannesburg / Mpumalanga

 Day 3 - Mpumalanga - Panorama Route

 Today we journey up the awe inspiring Panorama Route with its forested mountains and fertile plains.
 After viewing the Blyde River Canyon (home to the Three Rondavels), Bourke’s Luck Potholes and God’s Window before arriving back in Hazyview in the late afternoon.
-(BD)
+(B)

 Day 4 - Mpumalanga - Kruger National Park

 Savor the magic of this enormous wildlife sanctuary on your morning game drive in search of lion, elephant, buffalo, rhino and leopard, and all manner of wildlife, birds and plant species.
 The game safari includes a presentation of the Anti-Poaching Dog Unit (Project Watchdog) that was established because of the increase in rhino poaching worldwide.
 Learn about the dogs that are trained to track poachers in the field, detect firearms, ammunition and wildlife products that enter and exit through the Kruger National Park gates.
 The afternoon is free for an optional game drive (additional cost).
-(BD)
+(B)

 Day 5 - Mpumalanga / eSwatini (Swaziland)